Q: How much time is involved in being a CASA advocate?

 Q: Are volunteers really needed?

 A: Yes, they are!
-Every abused and neglected child deserves to have an advocate that looks out for their best interest.
+Every child who has experienced abuse or neglect deserves to have an advocate that looks out for their best interest.
 CASA advocates are an important part of the juvenile court system.

 Q: How do I volunteer?